 Dr Angus Hervey

 Angus is a political economist and a journalist specialising in the impact of disruptive technologies on society.
+He is a co-founder at Future Crunch.
 He was the founding community manager of Random Hacks of Kindness, a global initiative from Google, IBM, Microsoft, NASA and the World Bank to create open-source technology solutions to social challenges.
 He was also the first editorial manager for Global Policy, one of the world's leading international policy journals.
-He holds a PhD in Government and a Masters in International Political Economy from the London School of Economics, where he was the Ralph Miliband Scholar from 2009 to 2012.
+He holds a PhD in International Political Economy from the London School of Economics, where he was the Ralph Miliband Scholar.

 Tané is a cancer researcher, bio-informatician, and science communicator.
-He's a co-founder of Future Crunch, as well as a data analytics startup, Lighthouse.
-He holds a Masters in Bio-Informatics from the University of Melbourne, and has worked for the Melbourne Royal Children’s Hospital diagnosing rare genetic diseases.
-He is currently completing his PhD at the Peter MacCallum Cancer Centre, using molecular biomarkers in DNA and analysing them using artificial intelligence to improve treatments for people suffering from cancer.
-He's also a former US mountain biking champion and an avid sailor.
+He is a co-founder at Future Crunch.
+He has a Masters in Bioinformatics from the University of Melbourne, and has worked for the Melbourne Royal Children’s Hospital diagnosing rare genetic diseases.
+He is currently completing his PhD at the Peter MacCallum Cancer Centre, using molecular biomarkers in DNA and analysing them with artificial intelligence to improve treatments for people suffering from cancer.
+He's also a former United States mountain biking champion and an avid sailor.

 Will Tait is a songsmith, MC and presenter with a passion for inspiring wonder and revealing the hidden potential in situations and gatherings.
 He is an educational presenter, founder of Our Planet Enterprises, and the lead singer for 8Foot Felix, a theatrical multi-genre festival band touring in Australia and overseas.
 He is motivated by the idea that our modern global culture is reaching out for a new story about the workings of the world, a story in which we see ourselves as integrally connected to each other and our universe.
 Through music, theatre, whole-heartedness and humour he aims to create moments of sharing, inspiration and joy that help make this new story tangible and trustworthy.